New Student Orientation/Welcome Weekend/First-Year Experience

 New Student Orientation (NSO)

 Congratulations on your admission to Penn State Hazleton!
-We are looking forward to working with you this summer during New Student Orientation (NSO), Welcome Weekend and the First-year Experience to help you become acquainted with students, faculty, staff and, campus resources to assist in your transition to the PSU Hazleton community!
+We are looking forward to working with you this summer during New Student Orientation (NSO), Welcome Weekend and the First-year Experience which help you become acquainted with the Penn State Hazleton Community.

 New Student Orientation (NSO) is the first stage of a three-step process that assists first-year students with their transition to college by introducing them to academic culture and campus resources.
 It helps students understand how their scholastic preparation and academic ability intersect with their educational and professional interests, academic structure, and degree programs of the University.

 The NSO program will provide you with the opportunity to learn about your ALEKS placement test results, meet with an academic advisor to review your educational plans, and to register in advance for fall semester classes.
 In addition, you will receive your Penn State computer access account and will participate in programs designed to expose you to the college experience at Penn State.

 Welcome letters will be mailed from our campus in early May which detail the PSU Hazleton New Student Orientation program.
 In the interim, you can begin your NSO preparation by completing the following steps:

 - Complete the Educational Planning Survey (EPS) at http://orientation.psu.edu/survey

 - Complete ALEKS Online Placement Test in Math at http://orientation.psu.edu/testing

 - Activate your Access Account - Instructions will be sent in an email from Information Technology Services (ITS) at the end of May